WICG/portals/README.md

 - Portals, like links but unlike iframes, [cannot have policies imposed on them](#embedder-imposed-policies-and-delegation) by the embedding page.

 TODO: summarize above sections that cause major differences, once they are written: session history, rendering.
-Clickjacking?
-They may fit as bullets or they might need their own paragraph.

 ## Alternatives considered